cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 * basicConstraints.
 If 'cA' = false then extensionValue = -2, if 'cA' = true and 'pathLenConstraint' is not present then extensionValue = -1, and if 'cA' = true and 'pathLenConstraint' is present then extensionValue = pathLenConstraint.

-* Policy Constraints (id-ce-policyConstraints). extensionValue is encoded as follows:
+* Policy Constraints (policyConstraints). extensionValue is encoded as follows:

 ~~~~~~~~~~~
    PolicyConstraints = [